By Jonathan Berg

 first helped take forward a successful screw making

-Birmingham in dramatic ways.
+dramatic ways.

 Chamberlain’s Early Life